UltiHash/scripts/scripts/trino/README.md

 The file [ultihashs3a.properties](./ultihashs3a.properties) provides configuration for the Hive connector with the S3A driver.
 Replace `hive.metastore.uri` and `hive.s3.endpoint` with Hive Metastore URL and UltiHash URL correspondingly.

-:ledger: It is recommended to use `Delta Lake` or `Iceberg` connector to achive higher berformance.
+:ledger: It is recommended to use `Delta Lake` or `Iceberg` connector to achive higher performance.